-Students and parents who have questions concerning the Financial Aid Application Process as outlined above or have unusual circumtances may contact the Financial Aid Office at 724-805-2555 or by email at firstname.lastname@example.org.
+Students and parents who have questions concerning the Financial Aid Application Process as outlined above or have unusual circumstances may contact the Financial Aid Office at 724-805-2555 or by email at email@example.com.

 Saint Vincent College has a rolling admission policy; that is, we'll notify you of our admission committee's decision shortly after we've received all your credentials.

-May 1 is the deadline to be considered for the Pennsylvania State Grant (other states may have different deadlines).
+To be considered for the Pennsylvania State Grant the FAFSA must be submitted by May 1 (other states may have different deadlines).